r4j3sh-com/vulnAPI/README.md

 # Harbor Cloud Demo API (Go)

 A deliberately vulnerable API lab written in Go, wrapped in a realistic storefront/ops landing page.
-Use it to practice API security testing and learn OWASP API Security Top 10 (2019) issues in a more authentic setting.
+Use it to practice API security testing and learn OWASP API Security Top 10 (2019 and 2023) issues in a more authentic setting.

 > Warning: This app is intentionally insecure.
 Run it only in isolated, local environments.